sveltely/sveltely.github.io/presentation.md

 _CLICK BUTTON_

-So you can see that the `squared` variable is keeping in sync with the `count`.
+So you can see the `squared` variable is keeping in sync with the `count`.

 ---